ITU-BDSA23-GROUP17/Chirp/docs/report.md

 ### End to end test

-The playwright can be going into the folder in which the test is saved:
+The playwright can be run by going into the folder in which the test is saved:

 ```
 cd test\Chirp.Web.Test\Playwright.Test\PlaywrightTests